 A malfunctioning washing machine or dryer in your laundry room can be a major inconvenience.
 Most homeowners are way too busy to make a trip to a laundromat near their home.
 In order to avoid piles of dirty laundry around your home, you will want to enlist the services of a local appliance repair company for washer repair or dryer repair.
-Choose an affordable, dependable appliance repair company that offers same-day service like Jersey City Appliance Repair.
+Choose an affordable, dependable appliance repair company that offers same-day service like Duncan Appliance Repair.

 Technicians have the proper tools, training and experience to perform both basic and difficult repairs during the scheduled service appointment.
 We fill our vans with manufacturer parts for all name brands of washing machines and dryers – including LG, Kenmore, GE, Bryant, Sears, Armstrong, Carrier, Goodman, Lennox, RCA and more!

 The most reoccurring type of washing machine repair is for strange sounds coming out of the appliance.
 Repairmen knows how to uncover the cause of the loud noise and determine whether we need to repair or replace the broken appliance parts.
 The origin of the noise is typically because of a broken motor or worn bearings or belt.